bwarrn/newsible/README.md

 ---

-### Fans asked.
-Nissan answered: The manual Z NISMO and more for 2027
+### The next chapter of Nissan's electrification story begins this year, as the all‑new 2027 Rogue Hybrid e‑POWER

 - **Canonical release (HTML):**
   https://releases.newsible.ai/2026-04-01/the-next-chapter-of-nissans-electrification-story-begins